gsmayes/PUI2016_gsm317/HW8_gsm317/README.md

  - The customer plot bars are very small compared to subscribers and it's difficult to gauge their value against each other and the y-axis
  - The figure caption contained in the ipython notebook doesn't define rides (citibike) or the data source.

 Overall, I think the main point of this plot is the comparison of customer rides in relation to the subscriber rides.
-Rather than representing total rides for both categories, maybe show total rides in thousands and the percentage of customer rides against total rides.
+Rather than representing total rides for both categories, maybe show total rides in thousands and the percentage of customer rides within the bar for total rides.